 Proposition 2.
-The establishment of a separate regulatory authority, before the introduction of market competition, helps increasing telecom penetration and decreasing prices.
-For the fixed sector, an increase in prices would take place after the entry of new competitors, due to the elimination of cross subsidization.
+The establishment of a separate regulatory authority, before the introduction of market competition, helps increasing telecom penetration and decreasing prices for the fixed and mobile voice markets.
+However, for the fixed sector, an increase in prices would take place firstly after the entry of new competitors, due to the elimination of cross subsidization.